apache/zeppelin/docs/manual/interpreters.md

 This section explain the role of Interpreters, interpreters group and interpreters settings in Zeppelin.
 Zeppelin interpreter concept allows any language/data-processing-backend to be plugged into Zeppelin.
-Currently Zeppelin support many interpreters such as Scala(with Apache Spark), Python(with Apache Spark), SparkSQL, Hive, Markdown and Shell.
+Currently Zeppelin supports many interpreters such as Scala(with Apache Spark), Python(with Apache Spark), SparkSQL, Hive, Markdown and Shell.

 ### What is zeppelin interpreter?

-Zeppelin Interpreter is the plug-in which enable zeppelin user to use a specific language backend.
-For example to use scala code in Zeppelin, you need scala interpreter.
+Zeppelin Interpreter is the plug-in which enable zeppelin user to use a specific language/data-processing-backend.
+For example to use scala code in Zeppelin, you need ```spark``` interpreter.

-When you click on the +Create button in the interpreter page the interpreter drop-down list box will present all the available interpreters on your server.
+When you click on the ```+Create``` button in the interpreter page the interpreter drop-down list box will present all the available interpreters on your server.

 <img src="../../assets/themes/zeppelin/img/screenshots/interpreter_create.png">